Bachelor of Education for First Nations Students

 The Bachelor of Education for First Nations Students began in 1977.
 The majority of licensed First Nations teachers in the Maritimes are graduates of this UNB program, which offers a separate admissions procedure and academic advice and support.

-For a complete description of all BEd programs, visit the Faculty of Education website.
+For a complete description of all BEd programs, see the Faculty of Education.

 In addition to the courses taken within the education blocks, First Nations students have the opportunity to take the following First Nations Education courses: